Your comp plan can’t do it all.

 I’ve written before that when people don’t understand what drives their bonus or how much they can earn, it fails to motivate them.
 When the compensation is too complex and sophisticated, then you lose the opportunity to leverage it in helping you manage.

 For example, let’s say you want to design a sales commission plan based on sales of a new product.
 But then you add in a multiplier or kicker for selling that new product into a new vertical market.
-And then you add another kicker for selling it into a new geography.
+And then you add another kicker for selling it into newer geography.
 Perhaps a kicker for higher margin sales would be good too.
 Before long, as you keep adding these modifiers, no one other than your accountant can calculate how much commission a salesperson earns from any sale.

 The general rule is that you want to aim for having a commission plan that a salesperson can calculate in their head on the two-minute walk back to their car after closing a sale.
 If they can’t do that on their own, then your commission plan is too complicated.